skr571999/notes/notes/software_development.md

 title: Software Development
 ---

+## Terminology

 - **Software** - is the set of instructions or programs that tell a computer what to do.

-- **Software development** - refers to a set of activities dedicated to the process of Creating, Designing, Deploying and Supporting software.
+- **Software development** - process of Designing, Deploying and Maintaining software.

-- Need Of Programming

 - We write programs using the high level language but the computer does not understand high level language because it understands the programs written in 0 and 1 binary called Machine code.
 A program written in high level language is called Source code.